isomerpages/imda-betterinternet/_who-we-are/What We Do.md

 **Our Main roles include**

-*   Provide expert advice and thought leadership on issues pertaining to digital literacy, wellness and its emerging areas to the Government and community partners.
+*   Offering expert advice and thought leadership on issues pertaining to digital literacy, wellness and its emerging areas to the Government and community partners.

-*   Co-develop digital literacy and wellness resources with community partners
+*   Collaborating with community partners to co-develop digital literacy and wellness resources.

-*   Convene partners in the people, private and/or public (3P) sectors to serve as channels for public education outreach efforts under the ambit of the Digital for
+*   Bringing together partners from the people, private and/or public (3P) sectors to serve as channels for public education outreach efforts under the ambit of the Digital for Life movement
-Life movement

 **Through our work, we aim to**